DRKTRZY/QR-CodeCreator/README.md

 # QR-CodeCreator
 This is my QR-CodeCreator
 # !Wichtig!
-icon.ico Datei in einen Ordner mit der .exe Datei sonst Funktioniert die App nicht
+- [German] icon.ico Datei in einen Ordner mit der .exe Datei sonst Funktioniert die App nicht
+- [English] icon.ico file into a folder with the .exe file otherwise the app will not work